mrCamelCode/orion/README.md

 1. All clients in the lobby receive a message to send a UDP packet to the server.
 The server uses this packet to capture the the IP and port the client used to make the call.
 This information can be used by the client to perform NAT hole-punching later.
 Orion just serves as the mediator to collect the information.
    - Because this stage uses UDP, Orion makes a best effort to make it reliable.
 During this initial connection process, Orion will periodically send "reminder" messages over the WebSocket to any clients it hasn't yet received a UDP package from.
 This builds a retry into the process and helps address the unreliability of UDP at this stage.
 1. Once all clients have sent a packet to the server, Orion will send a message over the WebSocket containing connection details so the clients can start performing the direct connection to their peers.
-   1. For the host, this message contains the IP/port of all other peers in the lobby.
+   - For the host, this message contains the IP/port of all other peers in the lobby.
-   1. For the non-host clients, this message contains the IP/port of the host.
+   - For the non-host clients, this message contains the IP/port of the host.
-1. At this stage, the clients must start trying to connect directly to one another using UDP and the connection information Orion provided.
+1. t this stage, the clients must start trying to connect directly to one another using UDP and the connection information Orion provided.
 Once a client has confirmed a successful connection, it informs Orion and Orion notes that that client has successfully completed its P2P connection.
 For a client connecting to another, you should utilize a technique called [hole-punching](<https://en.wikipedia.org/wiki/Hole_punching_(networking)>).
 This stage must be implemented client-side.
 Orion is a P2P _mediator_ and cannot perform the actual direct peer-to-peer connection for you (it wouldn't be a P2P connection at that point 😉).
 1. Once all clients have successfully connected to one another, Orion automatically closes the lobby.
 Orion's job is done.

 ## Writing a Client